jschrewe/django-mongodbforms/readme.md

 ## Supported field types

 Mongodbforms supports all the fields that have a simple representation in Django's formfields (IntField, TextField, etc).
-In addition it also supports `ListField`s and `MapField`s.
+In addition it also supports `ListFields` and `MapFields`.

 ### File fields